River-Mochi/AchievementFixer/README.md

 2. Do the tasks (e.g., build 10 parks to get *Groundskeeper*).
 3. Safe to remove anytime; this mod doesn’t touch your saves.

+## Notes
+- Some achievements shown on Steam are not available until DLCs are released (e.g., 6 from Bridges & Ports).
+- If an achievement doesn’t pop right away, a game restart sometimes helps (CS2 quirk).

 ## Supports 9+ languages
 * English, Français (French), Deutsch (German), Español (Spanish), Italiano (Italian), 日本語 (Japanese)
 * 한국어 (Korean), Português (Brasil) (Brazilian Portuguese), 简体中文 (Simplified Chinese).